zbyju/obsidian/1. Fleeting notes/PDB/How does processing a query look like.md

 # 4. Query optimization
 Generate several potential execution plans for the query and for each one calculate the cost.
 Pick the execution plan with the lowest cost.

+# 5. Execute the plan
+Execute the plan and return the